-Big Piney Trail is a 17.1 mile lightly trafficked loop trail located near Plato, Missouri that features a river and is rated as moderate.
+Big Piney Trail is a 17.1 mile lightly trafficked loop trail located near Plato, Missouri that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Paddy Creek Trail is a rugged 17 miles through typical Ozark forest of hardwoods and pines with rocky outcroppings, and with seasonal waterfalls.
 It has several creek crossings over Paddy creek and several scenic bluffs overlooking the Big Piney River.
 Considered one of the best trails in the state.

 Beautiful!!!!
 Do your prep for this one.
 Novice beware!
 Lot's of opportunities to get it wrong here without adequate gear and experience.
 Camped at Lil Paddy Creek where it joins with Big Piney River...awesome site.
 Challenging terrain, plentiful water...worth the drive for sure.

 I hiked 2.5 miles of this trail on 01/18/2017 from the Roby Lake Trail Head, to the junction of the North Loop and South Loop.
 I took the South Loop route (counterclockwise).
 The first pine grove you come to was a disaster with more than 60 trees down making the trail impassable, probably from recent freezing rain or winds.
 Bushwhacking was required to get around it all, multiple times.
 The trail register showed no other hikers in the last 12 days so not a lot of use this time of year.
 Made my way atop a ridge and camped for the night in heavy fog.
 Left in the morning so cannot speak to trail conditions the rest of the way.
 District ranger office was notified, the first time I have had to notify anyone of such bad trail conditions, the rest of the trail that I was on was fine with just the occasional downed tree.